NDHANA94/git_demo/README.md

 - Add a new brance and switch to it:    `git checkout -b NEW_BRANCH_NAME`
 - Check and see the code that merging with: `git diff BRANCH_NAME`
 - Merge another branch to current branch: `git merge ANOTHER_BRANCH_NAME_TO_MERGE`

+## $${\color{green}{pull \ request \ (PR):}}$$
+- A request to have your code pulled into another branch.
+- Once we have made a PR, anyone can review our code, comment on it, ask us to make changes or updates.
+- After u make a PR, u can also update the code just by making additional commit and pushing them up to github, as long as it's on the same branch that you're making the PR with.
+- Once the PR is merged, you will generally delete your feature or source brance, And to switch back to the master branch.
+Then when you want to make additional coding changes, you will create another new branch, and start the process over make your commits; make your commits, make a PR and then merge again.